YOUTH AND THE VOTE

 • Successful high school voter registration:

-• National Honor Society engaged in voter registration at Richard Wright PCS.
+• National Honor Society and Rotary Interact chapters leading voter registration at Richard Wright PCS.

 College and University initiatives